JakimPL/SampleToNES/README.md

 	```
 	This will build a standalone `sampletones` executable in the same directory.
 3. Run `./sampletones` to start the application.

+For now, the installation script is adjusted to Debian-based distrubtions only.

 ### Alternative: Install as a Python Package